-David – a man after God’s own heart spent years running from Saul and his army, hiding in cave after cave, in fear for his life.
-Read the Psalms and you will see the despair and wilderness moments that David felt.
+David – a man after God’s own heart, spent years running from Saul and his army, hiding in a cave after cave, in fear for his life.
+Read the Psalms, and you will see the despair and wilderness moments that David felt.
 David later became king and did powerful things in the name of God.

 The Israelites – after leaving Egypt spent 40 years of in the wilderness for their lack of faith.
 The ones that did keep their faith made it to the promised land of God.

-Wilderness experiences happen to each and everyone of God’s people but it is how we react that determines the results.
+Wilderness experiences happen to every one of God’s people, but it is how we react that determines the results.
 It isn’t a place to fear or avoid.
-It is a place that when we keep our eyes on Jesus we are refined.
+It is a place that when we keep our eyes on Jesus, we are refined.
 I imagine that every single one of the people I mentioned above, on several occasions, cried out to God, “Help Me and Deliver Me from this Place.”

 Right now you may be feeling like you have been thrown into the wilderness.
 You may feel alone but rest assured; You Are Not Alone!
 If you keep your eyes on Jesus and let Him repair your brokenness, you will emerge from the wilderness filled with hope.